 Emergency Preparedness Planners Are not Planning on Saving you during a Disaster!

-I’ve talked to a number of these people over the years, and two thing always become glaringly obvious.
+I’ve talked to a number of these people over the years, and two things always become glaringly obvious.
 First, these people usually despise anyone outside their Ivy League discussion groups – especially anyone who calls themselves a prepper.
 Second, they have no idea how to help people become better prepared, and many of them have no idea how to respond to an actual emergency.

 Let’s briefly deal with the first point, because I believe their behavior is a huge problem – one that is likely to cost many lives.

-Do Preppers deserve a bad rap?
+Do Preppers deserve a bad rap, or do Preparedness Planners need to start listening?

 It really depends on how you look at the situation.
 While I’ve been very critical of shows like Doomsday Preppers, I have met some of these people, and a lot of them are actually incredibly knowledgeable.
 Yes, some are only on these shows to exploit their 15 minutes of fame, but there are a great number of people who call themselves preppers that could be incredibly useful to the general public.